Biden announces an advanced cancer research initiative as part of the bipartisan ‘moonshot’ effort

 The administration’s Advanced Research Projects Agency for Health, or ARPA-H, is launching a Precision Surgical Interventions program, seeking ideas from the public and private sectors to explore how to dramatically improve cancer outcomes in the coming decades by developing better surgical interventions to treat the disease.

-ARPA-H is modeled after the military-focused DARPA, which spawned the internet and the global positioning system, commonly known as GPS.
+ARPA-H is modeled after the military-focused DARPA, which spawned the internet and GPS.
 The administration hopes the new investment will yield tools that will help surgeons avoid healthy nerves and blood vessels, while ensuring they can remove all cancerous cells.

 ARPA-H, along with the administration’s “cancer moonshot,” is a key part of Biden’s “unity agenda” announced during his 2022 State of the Union address to bring Washington together on a bipartisan basis to combat cancer, improve veterans’ health and make mental health more accessible.